Outstanding Military Bravery - Finalists

 After losing the sight in his left eye when an Afghan soldier stepped on an IED, soldier Les rediscovered his love of climbing to help him adjust to normal life.

-In 2016 he abandoned an attempt to climb Everest just 500 metres from the summit to help another climber.
+In 2016 he abandoned an attempt to climb Everest just 500 meters from the summit to help another climber.
 Sunita Hazra was suffering from hypothermia and frost bite.
 Les gave her his spare oxygen bottle and helped her make the descent, saving her life in the process.

 During World War II Johnnie piloted Wellington bombers with 150 Squadron.
 With the odds against surviving even one tour, he completed 30 operations and went on to do a second tour of 40 operations flying the Mosquito as part of the elite Pathfinder.